agile-lab-dev/Data-Product-Specification/README.md

 * `Technology: [String]` this is a list of technologies: Airflow, Spark, Scala.
 It is a free field but it is useful to understand better how it is behaving
 * `Description: [String]` detailed explaination about the purpose of the workload, what sources is reading, what business logic is apllying, etc
 * `Version: [String]` Specific version of the workload.
 Displayed as X.Y.Z where X is the major version of the data product, Y is minor feature and Z is patch.
 Major version(X) is also shown in the component ID and those 2 fields(version and ID) are always aligned with one another.
-* `DataProductOwner: [String]` Data Product Owner, the actual user that receives the notifications about workload
 * `DevelopmentGroup: [String]` DevelopmentGroup is a group of people which allows you to show or hide some workloads from the people belonging to the specific group
 * `Tags: [Array[Yaml]]` Free tags at Workload level ( please refer to OpenMetadata https://docs.open-metadata.org/openmetadata/schemas/entities/tagcategory )
 * `ReadsFrom: [Array[String]]` This is filled only for `DataPipeline` workloads and it represents the list of output ports or external systems that is reading.
 Output Ports are identified with `DP_UK.OutputPort_ID`, while external systems will be defined by a string `EX_$systemdescription`.
 Here we can elaborate a bit more and create a more semantic struct.